rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/02_lecture-M1.md

 		- Public IP : <br>- use in WAN network ✔, Eg : connected public IP addresses with internet <br>- Eg : public IP are real names like ur name in aadhar card , ur real name used in govt. documents , etc
 	2. static vs dynamic IP ✅
 		- static IP : it means fix/never-change/non-changeable IP address <br>dynamic IP : means changeable IP address
-		- why static & dynamic IP address introduced :
+		- Q : why static & dynamic IP address introduced ?
 			- cuz IPv4 address not able to fulfill the demand of no. of internet users - cuz only maximum 4.7 billion IP address can be <br>created & if each IP address (out of 4.7billion) give to each people - then till IPv4 not able to fulfill the demand <br>for each no. of internet users - that's why static & dynamic IP address introduced
 			- so static & dynamic IP address provide ways to utilize different IP addresses of IPv4
 		- in Dynamic IP address